-It is my pleasure to introduce to you the Oman Animal and Plant Genetic Resources Center, established by The Research Council in 2012 following His Majesty Sultan Qaboos bin Said's order to review Oman's opportunities in protection of its globally significant genetic resources.
+It is my pleasure to introduce to you the Oman Animal and Plant Genetic Resources Center, established by The Research Council in 2012 following His Majesty Sultan Qaboos bin Said's (May Allah rest his soul on peace) order to review Oman's opportunities in protection of its globally significant genetic resources.

 Now more important than ever, the conservation and use of genetic resources is, in fact, an ancient practice.
 Since time immemorial, Omani farmers have chosen seed for future planting, domesticated wild animals and plants, and selected and bred them to meet their needs.
 As a result, over the years, hundreds of different species have been domesticated and within each species, human and natural selection have combined to produce innumerable varieties

 Today, as the international community addresses the impacts of climate crisis, deals with the challenges of feeding growing populations, and looks for new remedies for ever-evolving diseases, the unique and untapped characteristics of Oman's natural heritage, in particular its resilience to environmental stresses and resistance to pests, are attracting the attention of scientists and researchers around the world.